Select and Edit Your Notes, Drawings and Designs

 Learn how to select, edit, transform and reorganize anything you sketch in Concepts.

 The ability to edit your drawings, notes and plans after you’ve drawn them is one of the great reasons we chose to base our sketching app Concepts on vectors instead of pixels.

 This flexibility maximizes your creative time.
 Your sketch becomes an interactive puzzle where you can literally play with the pieces to find the best solution.
 You can move ideas about with natural hand gestures on the infinite canvas, change what you’ve drawn, and iterate on and perfect your work quickly and efficiently.

 You may have worked with other art or design programs where selection is part of the editing process.
 Here is what Selection looks like in Concepts, and how you can use it to edit every element of your sketch in just a few seconds.

 To “select” a stroke or “make a selection” means you pick it up from the canvas so it’s ready to work with.
-Once a stroke (or several) is selected, you can change it, tweak it, move it, transform it, duplicate it and so forth.
+Once a stroke (or several) is selected, you can change, tweak, move, transform, duplicate it and so forth.
 It opens the door for every edit you want to make.